csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **5.19** Consider the following procedure for choosing moves in games with chance nodes:

-• Generate some dice-roll sequences (say, 50) down to a suitable depth (say, 8).
+- Generate some dice-roll sequences (say, 50) down to a suitable depth (say, 8).

-• With known dice rolls, the game tree becomes deterministic.
-For each dice-roll se- quence, solve the resulting deterministic game tree using alpha–beta.
+- With known dice rolls, the game tree becomes deterministic.
+For each dice-roll sequence, solve the resulting deterministic game tree using alpha–beta.

 Exercises 201

-• Use the results to estimate the value of each move and to choose the best.
+- Use the results to estimate the value of each move and to choose the best.

 Will this procedure work well?
 Why (or why not)?